lbryio/lbry.tech/documents/build.md

 By full web application, we mean a centrally-hosted web application that uses most or all of the suite of capabilities the LBRY protocol provides.

-To do this, we need [lbry-sdk](https://github.com/lbryio/lbry).
-You can download the latest version from the [releases page](https://github.com/lbryio/lbry/releases).
-Once that is downloaded, there are really only two steps to get it integrated into your app.

-1. Run `lbrynet start` in the directory you downloaded the SDK.
-This starts the API server and connects to the LBRY network.

-1. Setup an API wrapper to talk to the SDK.

-   There are a number of very simple [api wrappers](https://lbry.tech/resources/api-wrappers) available in several different languages.
-Most of these have been created by community members!
-These allow you to easily send commands to the SDK in the language of your choice.
-If a wrapper for the language you would like to use doesn't exist, contact [someone?].
-(All of the bounties we have on https://lbry.io/bounty/lbry-binding are claimed, should this be linked at all?)
+For an example of a full web application that uses LBRY, check out the [spee.ch codebase](https://github.com/lbryio/spee.ch).

+To create a full web application follow the typical steps you follow to create a basic application.
+Then, [follow the steps to interact with the LBRY SDK](#sdk).

+Full web applications can may also benefit from using [chainquery](#chainquery), which provides an SQL interface to blockchain data.

+If your web application will utilize user accounts, a common design pattern is to simply associate user IDs with common LBRY types like files, claims, and channels.

+If your web application will utilize per-user funds, we recommend using the account functionality provided by the SDK to give each user an account (wallet).
+This will allow you to keep funds cleanly separated with a single SDK instance.

 That's all it takes!
-Now you can read and write data to the LBRY network from your app. :)

 #### Blockchain Applications

-Sometimes you don't need the [SDK](https://github.com/lbryio/lbry).
-For applications that only need blockchain data, such as a block explorer, check out [lbrycrd](#lbrycrd) and [Chainquery](#Chainquery).
+By blockchain applications, we mean applications that don't utilize the data network and digital content distribution capabilities of the LBRY protocol.

+For an example of a blockchain application that uses LBRY, check out the [block-explorer codebase](https://github.com/lbryio/block-explorer).

+Whether your blockchain application is a web application, desktop application, or a mobile application, the steps will be similar to those of full applications.

+In each case, you'll follow the typical steps to build a basic application.
+Then, if your app is reading data from the blockchain and presenting it to users, you'll want to [follow the steps for using chainquery](#chainquery).

+If your application needs to send funds, you'll want to [follow the steps for using lbrycrd](#lbrycrd).
+Note that it is also possible to move funds by using the [LBRY SDK](#sdk), but the SDK does not provide a full blockchain node, only an [[SPV]] wallet.

 #### Other Web Applications

 It is also possible to create a browser extension similar to Joule and Metamask.
 Generally there are two ways to do this:

-1. Have the user run [lbry-sdk](https://github.com/lbryio/lbry) on their computer and send commands from the browser that interact with the user's personal wallet.
+1. Have the user run a local copy of the [SDK](#sdk) on their computer and send commands from the browser that interact with the user's personal wallet.

-2. Run [lbry-sdk](https://github.com/lbryio/lbry) on a centrally hosted server and manage keys or funds for each user.
+2. Run the [SDK](#sdk) on a centrally hosted server and manage keys or funds for each user.
+If you're doing this, you'll want to read [Full Web Applications](#full-web-applications).

-Going through a centralized server can be safer (with added authentication), but it also comes with more responsibility to keep your user's funds secure.
+Going through a centralized server makes it easier on users, but comes with more responsibility to keep your user's funds secure.
+It also requires creating business logic on your server to associate user accounts with common types like claims and files.

 #### Desktop Applications

-Desktop app's can offer greater anonyminity, better performance, and features that aren't possible with a regular web app.
+Desktop applications can offer greater anonymity, better performance, and features that aren't possible with a regular web app.

-You will still need to do steps 1 and 2 in the [Full Web Applications] section to get the SDK running.
+Regardless of the type of desktop app, you'll want to follow the steps for [using the SDK](#sdk).
 Once that is done you can begin building an app that allows users to be fully in control of their data.
 They won't have to rely on third party services keeping anything secure, and they can choose to help strengthen LBRY network through seeding.

 ##### Electron Apps

-The [official LBRY desktop app](https://github.com/lbryio/lbry-desktop) is built with electron.
+The [official LBRY desktop app](https://github.com/lbryio/lbry-desktop) is built with Electron.
 It is very easy to build with, and allows web developers to easily start creating "native" desktop applications.
 You can use a plain html document with a `<script>` tag, or build out a large web app.
 The official desktop app uses [React](https://reactjs.org/).

 If you want to write an electron app, check out the [electron-starter project](https://github.com/lbryio/electron-starter) for a bare bones setup that is very similar to how [lbry-desktop](https://github.com/lbryio/lbry-desktop) is structured.
-It's also a simple way to explore the [SDK api](<(https://https://lbry.tech/api/sdk)>).
+It's also a simple way to explore the [SDK API](<(https://https://lbry.tech/api/sdk)>).

 Check out [this video](https://spee.ch/6/lbry-electron-starter) for a brief overview and guide to get it running.
 If you just want the source code, go [here](https://github.com/lbryio/electron-starter).
 Or, if you really really want to see it in action _now_, just paste these commands into your terminal: